Summary

 You can use applications on a cohort-by-cohort basis.
 If you'd like to use an application in one cohort but not in another, select which cohorts are using applications and which are not.

-Edit your application
+How to edit your application

 Once you enable your application, select "Update Application" to edit the questions students are asked.